frshdjfry/SeqLab/docs/models/markov.md

 For a given sequence, the model predicts the next state by:
 1. Identifying the current state (the last state in the sequence).
 2. Using the transition matrix to determine the probabilities of transitioning to each possible next state.
-3. Selecting the next state based on these probabilities, often using techniques like random sampling weighted by the transition probabilities.
+3. Selecting the next state based on these probabilities, using random sampling weighted by the transition probabilities.
+This means that the next state is chosen randomly, but transitions with higher probabilities are more likely to be selected.
+This approach ensures that the model can account for the inherent uncertainty and variability in sequential data.

 #### Model Persistence